-The camera resolution in smartphones continues to grow and for the rear main camera, demand for 48MP and above resolution returned to growth, collectively accounting for 38.7 percent of total smartphone shipments in Q1 2021, says a new report.
+The camera resolution in smartphones continues to grow.
+For the rear main camera, demand for 48MP and above resolution returned to growth, collectively accounting for 38.7 percent of total smartphone shipments in Q1 2021, says a new report.

 According to market research firm Counterpoint, for the front main camera, the share of 16MP and above megapixel counts edged down to 33.2 percent, down 0.7 percentage points from Q4 2020.